stevenpawley/Rsagacmd/README.md

 ### Notes
 The newer SAGA-GIS compressed .sg-grd-z file format is not currently supported, although support may be added in future package updates.

-Rsagacmd is intended to provide an R-like scripting environment to the open-source SAGA-GIS.
-The current version has been tested using SAGA-GIS 5.0.0 and 6.1.0 on Windows (x64), OS X and Linux.

-This package is not related to the RSAGA package, which provides an alternative method to link with SAGA-GIS versions 2.0.4 - 2.2.3.
-However, in addition to supporting newer versions of SAGA-GIS, Rsagacmd emphasises access to SAGA-GIS tools by dynamically generating R functions for every SAGA-GIS tool.
-These functions are embedded within a nested list structure.
-This facilitates an easier scripting experience because the function's syntax are similar to using the SAGA-GIS command line tool directly, and the user can also take advantage of code autocompletion tools, allowing for each tools' inputs, outputs and options to be more easily recognized.

 ## Package installation

 #### First install the devtools package: